 Take 12 classes for a total of 36 credits.
 You will study several different disciplines in our nine required classes in disciplines ranging from economics to accounting to management.
 The remaining three classes will be electives in your chosen concentration.

 Concentrations show mastery in a topical area and add a level of skill to your resume.
 The concentration will appear on your degree (transcript) after completion of the MBA program.
-For requirements and course descriptions, please visit our course catalog.

 Every organization uses an accounting system for internal control and performance measurement as well as required financial and tax reporting.
 If you don’t have an accounting background, use the concentration to gain a basic foundation of the profession.
 If you have a degree in accounting, advance your understanding with higher level classes.

 Today’s technology produces huge volumes of data.
 Businesses everywhere are focusing on how to properly organize, evaluate, and use data to solve problems and identify opportunities that give their organization a competitive advantage.

 Financial skills are in demand in all industries.
 Acquire knowledge about how firms make financial decisions and how these decisions affect individual organizations and society as a whole.

 This course addresses evolving issues in the health system by examining the structure of the U.S. healthcare system, including health care professionals, the delivery and financing of healthcare, and related health care products.